 There were a few that were distributed to Asia countries from the UK batch of cars, imported by private companies, but these may not have been registered in the UK.
 Rumours of some Initial cars being used within a couple of the UK Maserati dealers, as service vehicles are unconfirmed, this seems to have happened in the USA more though.
 One of the UK cars was also used within an exclusive hire car company in London, as a show car.

 And with that of the Bordeaux edition, it’s thought only 15 UK Cars remained within the UK network.
 There are 2 RHD cars in Guernsey.
-1 RHD in Jersey.
+1 RHD in Jersey, although this car has now come to the UK.
 And then there are 7 UK cars in Grey.
 I have a total of 25 RHD believed ‘UK’ cars in the register, of both colours.
 (Still searching confirmation on the import & RHD export vehicle numbers though.. also a Grey one that’s a possible import).
 One of the issues with confirming the actual numbers is with the initial registering of the vehicles when they entered the UK.
 Some cars were simply classed as ‘Fiat’ and some as ‘Fiat 500’ – so these have blurred into the regular numbers, but tracking the cars down is what I try to do… so still searching.

 All cars came with a numbered plaque below the centre console.
 These have 001 to 499 range for the Bordeaux edition and a plaque from 01 to 50 on the Grey edition.
 Although limited to 499 in the Bordeaux colour, it’s possible only 480 actually sold worldwide and just 49 cars in Grey.